DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 // Defining a schema for the products collection
 // A schema defines the structure of the documents in a collection const productSchema = new mongoose.Schema({
-  name: String, // Name of the product (String)
+  name: {type : String, default : 'Default Name'}, // Name of the product (String)
   price: Number, // Price of the product (Number)
-  brand: String, // Brand of the product (String)
+  brand: String, // Brand of the product (String) tags : [String]  // array of string
 });

 // Creating a model based on the productSchema